 If an instructor is late for a scheduled course, you are expected to wait for at least ten minutes beyond the scheduled time, after which you are free to leave unless otherwise notified by the applicable department chairperson or the Dean.
 The names of instructors who are absent are available from the Academic Dean.

 WITHDRAWALS

 A student can withdraw from a class until the end of the twelfth week of class.
-Instructor's permission is not required to withdraw.
-Beyond the twelfth week, students who need to withdraw for extenuating circumstances must apply to the Dean of Students.
+Beyond the twelfth week, students who need to withdraw for extenuating circumstances must apply with the Dean of Students.